Dracfo/rytoastplanner/README.md

     - **\agenda\migrations** contains the migration information to create an SQL database for the web app.
     - **\agenda\templates\admin.py** allows the databases to be viewed from the Django admin panel.
     - **\agenda\templates\models.py** contains the models that the SQL database uses
-        - There are models for the users, meetings, role lists, attendees, and the bug list.
+        - There are models for the users, meetings, role lists, attendees, eventlists, and the bug list.
         - There is a form for the bug list.
         - There is also a function to display 'deleted' where a user used to be if their account is deleted.
     - **\agenda\templates\views.py** contains all the views and many of the functions of the web app.
         - The views are for the index, meeting, meeting list, edit meeting, create a meeting, delete a meeting, spreadsheet, report a bug, see the bug list, register an account, and create a user.
-        - The functions are to create a meeting roles list, update a meeting role list, update one role in the database, make a role recommendation list, sort a list of members, get a list of past role holders for a specific role and meeting, and convert a display text role to the backend role shorthand.
         - The API functions it contains are to update attendance records and sign up for a role.
+    - **\agenda\templates\functions.py** contains all the helper functions for the web app.
+The functions are to:
+        - Update a meeting role list
+        - Update one role in the database
+        - Create a meeting roles list
+        - Create a new set of Eventlist models based on default meeting events
+        - Make a role recommendation list
+        - Sort a list of members
+        - Get a list of past role holders for a specific role and meeting
+        - Convert a display text role to the backend role shorthand.
     - **\agenda\templates\urls.py** contains all the URL patterns for the agenda app including:
-        - spreadsheet, meeting, edit meeting, create a meeting, delete a meeting, meeting list, report bug, bug list, register, and create a user.
+        - spreadsheet, meeting, edit meeting, create a meeting, bulk create meetings, delete a meeting, meeting list, report bug, bug list, update a role description, register, and create a user.
-        - It also includes URLs for the API routes to update attendance records and sign up for a role.
+        - It also includes URLs for the API routes to update attendance records, sign up for a role, make a recommendation list for a role, change an event number, and add a new event.